Best Hair Oils for Growth, Scalp Health & Shine: A Complete Expert Guide

 Is Silicone a Hair Oil?

-No. Silicone feels slick an is water repellant, so there are a lot of similarities.
+No. Silicone feels slick and is water repellant, so there are a lot of similarities.

 Silicone-based hair products add extreme shine and glossiness as they coat the hair.
 They are generally styling products that help with hold, texture, heat protection, shine, and reducing frizziness (note: hair oils do all that too).

-However, they aren't usually targeting a treatment aspect of things (like hair growth or scalp conditions), and they aren't considered to be natural in the same way as a plant extract or cold-pressed carrier oil.
+However, they aren't a targeted treatment (like hair growth or scalp conditions), and they aren't considered to be natural in the same way as a plant extract or cold-pressed carrier oil.

 Hair often suffers from over-washing.
 Usually, people need to shampoo much less frequently than they do.
-This is because the surfactants in shampoo can be quite harsh and stripping.
+This is because the surfactants in shampoo are harsh and stripping.

 If you don't like sleeping with oil in your hair, you can use a cap to protect your bed linens.
 Or, you can do the same steps as a mask and just let it sit for an hour or two before washing.